Skip to main content

 Before fulfilling the teaching assistantship requirement, all international students are required to attend the ITA (International Teaching Assistants) workshop.
 The TSE (test of spoken English) is offered by ETS and can substitute for the SPEAK test.
 The SPEAK test is offered weekly and should be taken in the first or second year, well before you wish to take the ITA workshop, at the testing center in the student services building (801-581-8733).

-Thesis Writing & Defense
+Thesis Writing and Defense

 • The program of study must be submitted to the department office for filing with the Graduate School the semester prior to the final exam.